-- Nylon has high tensile strength and is durable.
+- A nylon material has a high tensile strength and is very durable.

 Cons of Nylon

-- Has a limited use in clothing types
+- Suitable for a limited range of clothing types

-Nylon clings to the body more than polyester does, making it the warmer of the two materials.
-Nylon stays close to the body in any event, and the tighter it is, the less breathable it would be.
-This fabric traps body heat and sweat and does not let air pass through.
-On the other hand, polyester has minimal breathability but is not as warm as nylon.
+The warmer of the two materials, nylon clings to the body more than polyester.
+Nylon remains close to the body in any event, and the tighter it is, the less breathable it is.
+Polyester, on the other hand, offers minimal breathing ability but is not as warm as nylon.
+As a result, this fabric traps body heat and sweat and does not allow air to pass through.

 Polyester vs Nylon: Environmental Impact